llvm/circt/docs/RationaleHWArith.md

     * 0-width values might arise from arithmetic rules which reduce the bit width of an expression wrt. the operands to that expression.
 One case where such rules _may_ apply is in the implementation of modulo operations.
     We refrain from adding support at this point in time, since support for 0-width values in the remainder of the RTL dialects is, at time of writing, lacking/undefined.
 Once support is added in these downstream dialects, 0-width support in `hwarith` should be reconsidered.
 * **Q:** Does this support width inferred types?
     * Relying on width inference is relevant when referencing results of other width-inferred value.
-Without this, a user/frontend must itself know and apply width inference rules before generating the IR.
+Without this, a user/frontend must itself know and apply width inference rules while generating the IR (either explicitly, or implicitly, through op builders).
 Having width-inferred types will be convenient not only for generating IR, but also to leave room for width inference rules and optimizations to apply recursively.
 As an example:
     ```mlir
-    %1 = hwarith.add %a, %b : ui4, ui4
+    %1 = hwarith.add %a, %b : (ui4, ui4) -> (un) // %1 is an unsigned integer of inferred width
-    %2 = hwarith.add %c, %1 : ui3, ui // %1 is an unsigned integer of inferred width
+    %2 = hwarith.add %c, %1 : (ui3, ui) -> (un)
     ```
     We see merit in having inferred width types, but recognize that the work required to get this right is non-trivial and will require significant effort.
 Once need arises, and resources are available, we find width inferred types to be a valuable contribution to the dialect, but it will not be part of the initial implementation.
 * **Q:** Does this support user-provided/alternative rules?